Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: Method

-The basic Convolutional Neural Networks (CNNs) are mentioned in the previous section to be a prerequisite for Swap.

-Naturally, plain CNNs can provide valuable insights due to their simplicity of implementation, but their large parameter count may render them inefficient for the demands of real-time, especially in industry deployment.
-The utilization of a k $*$ k (k $>$ 1) Convolutional Neural Networks (CNNs) for extracting local features from images through the integration of information within a 3x3 neighborhood has proven to be an effective technique.
-However, the method is afflicted by a prominent challenge characterized by a notable increase in the number of parameters.
-Specifically, in the case of a 3x3 convolutional operation with 1024 input channels and 1024 output channels, the convolutional process would introduce an estimated 9 million parameters (i.e., 1024x3x3x1024), a majority of which tend to be superfluous.
-To overcome this limitation, alternative neural network architectures, Swap operations, which involve exchanging feature maps without adding any additional parameters, can be utilized to address this challenge.

-The Swap operation has been shown to yield comparable performance as the k $*$ k (k $>$ 1) convolutional operation while drastically reducing the number of parameters required.
-Specifically, the parameter count is equivalent to that of a 1x1 convolutional operation due to the absence of parameters in the Swap operation itself.
+And then, Switch incorporates a 1x1 convolutional layer to mix the channel information of each pixel's local neighborhood.
+By doing so, it is able to capture more complex patterns and relationships between neighboring pixels.
+As shown in the Fig.~\ref{fig:Switch}.
+It has been shown to yield comparable performance as the k $*$ k (k $>$ 1) convolutional operation while drastically reducing the number of parameters required.
+Specifically, the parameter count is equivalent to that of a 1x1 convolutional operation due to the absence of parameters in the Switch operation itself.
 Notably, this approach has proven to be highly effective in the context of small datasets for final adjustment.
-These architectures can provide a more efficient representation of architectural scenes while still preserving key architectural features, making them well-suited for real-time response.

-As the Fig.~\ref{fig:swap} shows, here, we proposed two versions of the Swap structure, a) Swap activation, without any parameter, and b) SwapNN, with shared parameters in a pre-splited channel group.